gffuentes/gffuentes.github.io/_posts/2016-10-15-s3-photo-album.md

 		    	    "Effect": "Allow",
 		    	    "Principal": "*",
 		    	    "Action": "s3:GetObject",
-		    	    "Resource": "arn:aws:s3:::on-vacation.gabefuentes.com/*"
+		    	    "Resource": "arn:aws:s3:::on-vacation.gabefuentes.com/*" // Should be replaced with your bucket name }
-		        }
 	        ]
         }

 5. Configure website bucket to enable website hosting in `Properties > Static Website Hosting > Enable website hosting`.
 Type your index document in the open field - in my case, `home.html`.

 6. Your S3 static website should now be live!
 In S3, under `Properties > Static Website Hosting` you will be able to see the `amazonaws.com` URL.
-Confirm that it is up, and you can reroute your own hostname in Route53 if you so choose.
+Confirm that it is up, and you can reroute your own hostname in Route 53 if you so choose.

 **Creating the Photo Album Views:**